This building houses multiple agencies charged with monitoring and protecting public health in New Jersey.

-It includes new laboratories, offices, conference areas and animal facilities for the New Jersey Department of Public Health and Department of Agriculture.
-The program includes a new bioterrorism lab, new epidemiology, microbiology, environmental chemistry, animal necropsy and analytical labs to support public health surveillance, monitoring and screening.
+It includes labs, offices and conference space for the New Jersey Department of Public Health and Department of Agriculture.
+Specialized lab spaces include areas for researching epidemiology, microbiology, environmental chemistry and analytical labs to support public health surveillance, monitoring and screening.

 The building plays a key role in the state’s response plan.
 In addition to more than 15,000 square feet of BSL-3 labs for clinical and bioterrorism response, the facility includes chemical terrorism labs to screen clinical and environmental samples for rapid detection.

-The sustainable lab design strategies include recycled materials, low-VOC construction materials, occupancy sensors for lights and fume hood control, and variable air volume hood controls.
-Outside, carefully positioned photovoltaic cells maximize solar energy use while blending into the architectural detail of the roof and facade.
+Sustainable design strategies include recycled and low-VOC materials, occupancy sensors for lights and fume hood control, and variable air volume hood controls.
+Carefully positioned photovoltaic cells maximize solar energy use while blending into the architectural details of the roof and facade.